jonpul/Elecrow-2.4-ESP32-Glance-Display/README.md

 This project rotates through screens showing:
 * Inspirational quotes from https://www.stands4.com/services/v2/quotes.php (requires sign up and a free API key)
 * Dad jokes from https://icanhazdadjoke.com/
-* Countdown to my anniversary, halloween and christmas.
+* Countdown to my anniversary (see yearMarried to set marriage year), halloween and christmas.

 Tap and hold to refresh the thought or joke page with a new one.
 Tap to manually advance to the next page.